The Complete Guide for Funding Outstanding Invoices

 - Grow your business with an unlimited line of credit.

-You can either choose a bank to finance your invoices, or you can find a marketplace lender like BitX Funding.
-They will find a lender that will advance your outstanding invoices 75% to 90% upfront and if you have government contracts or large construction jobs, no problem.
+You can choose a bank to finance your invoices or find a marketplace lender like BitX Funding.
+They will find a lender that will advance your outstanding invoices 75% to 90% upfront, and if you have government contracts or large construction jobs, no problem.

 Basic understanding of Invoice Financing

 Basically, lenders that provide funds against your outstanding invoices will charge a small amount of the advance as a fee or interest.
-For example, if you have $10,000 worth of outstanding invoices the lender will charge 3% of the invoice value and give you the remaining 97% in cash.
-They give you 75% to 90% upfront and the remaining will be released after your customers pays the invoice.
+For example, if you have $10,000 worth of outstanding invoices, the lender will charge 3% of the invoice value and give you the remaining 97% in cash.
+They give you 75% to 90% upfront; the remaining will be after your customers pay the invoice.

 Factoring will help a certain type of business that are mentioned below:

 - Businesses that rely on payment via check